khulnasoft-lab/design.khulnasoft.com/contents/components/banner.md

 name: Banner
 related:
   - alert
+  - broadcast-messages
+  - empty-states
 ---

 Banners promote user awareness for new or unused features.
 Unlike [alerts](/components/alert), banners are solely for in-product marketing, conveying information about a priority feature to the user.
-Banners can be placed either inline with the content or at the top of a page.
-The location is flexible depending on the promotion and the context in which the promotion is taking place.

 ## Usage

 Designating the use of a banner should be the result of careful consideration and planning between a Designer and their Product Manager.
 Reserve the use of banners for high priority features and configurations that would benefit the user to activate.
+Banners can be placed either inline with the content or at the top of a page.
+The location is flexible depending on the promotion and the context in which the promotion is taking place.

 ### When to use banners
 Use banners to: